 A Croque-livres was recently made public at Arundel Post Office located at 14, Doctor Henry road.
 It was initiated by students from Arundel Elementary School.

 Inspired by the approach “Take a book or give a book,” the initiative of “Croque-livre” is a network of book sharing clubs for young people aged 0 to 12 years of Quebec.
 Launched in September 2014, the initiative aims to bring together and engage communities around the pleasure of reading.
 Adopted and supported by organizations, institutions, companies or individuals, the Croque-livres are drop points that offer children and their families free access to shared books.

 - The Tweedsmuir Village Histories

-The public can access two computers connected to the Internet during business hours .
+The public can access two computers and two iPads connected to the Internet during business hours .
 An appointment is suggested during the summer months.